jul-mar/anamneseai/readme.md

 You can now interact with the QuestionnAIre chatbot.

+## Debug Mode
+The application includes a debug mode that allows you to step through the conversation graph.
+- **Toggle Debug Mode:** Send a POST request to `/api/debug/toggle`.
+- **Continue to next step:** When paused in debug mode, send a POST request to `/api/debug/continue` to advance the conversation.

 # What is it for?
 Patients often wait a lot of time in the waiting room in hospitals or privat practices.
 At the same time doctors dont have enough time for doing a thorough patient history.
 The patient could use the time waiting talking to an AI Chat bot which gives the doctor a summary of the most important facts before he sees the patient.

 # MVP to dos
 - building a Chat interface (done)
-- giving the Chatbot memory
+- giving the Chatbot memory (done with LangGraph)
 - introduction
-- one example question
+- one example question (done)
-- AI has to collect all the answers
+- AI has to collect all the answers (done)
 - verification of the answers
 - create a summary of the answers when all questions are answered

 # Plan:
 - implement LLM checking if the answer satisfies the critiria